 Loads of makeup, fussy kids, everyone dolled up and a rush out the door.
 It must be time to get gussied up for those family pictures!
-At least that’s what the chaos looks like in my house!

 We’ve done a lot of our Christmas family photo sessions at home and, quite frankly, avoided the whole trek-to-the-desert thing.
 But it is Arizona, and it is lovely.
 So this year, we went for it!